nineoclocksomewhere/docker-lap-installer/README.md

 Docker LAP installer.
 When mounting this script with Docker's volumes you can use PHP's official Docker images (apache-debian) with the extra installations this script performs.
+Make sure the script has the execute permission set.
 This installer is mainly created to avoid rebuilding Docker images that could be large in size.

 Remember that the first time you're starting the container it could take a while until fully booted.
 So be patient when you see your website still